MichaelCurrin/badge-generator/docs/deploy.md

 $ make build
 ```

+Notes:

+- This runs Vue CLI's `build` command
-This runs Vue's build command including cleaning the output directory.
-This can be done locally to preview a build.
+- This cleans the output directory.

-Note that this used TypeScript internally - you do **not** need to run a compile command as part of this command.
+- It uses TypeScript internally - you do not need to run a compile step here.

-The command uses the `--mode production` by default.
+- The `--mode production` flag is set by default.

 ## Release